Mike Mazurki: Early years

-Mazurki attended LaSalle Institute in Troy, for high school.
-Upon finishing school, he changed his name to "Mike".
+Mazurki attended high school at the LaSalle Institute in Troy, New York.
+Upon graduation, he changed his name to "Mike".
 He played football and basketball at Manhattan College, where he graduated with a Bachelor of Arts degree in 1930.

 After earning his bachelor's degree, Mazurki graduated from Fordham Law School and became an attorney.
 He later said he took up professional wrestling because he could earn around ten times what he could as a lawyer.
-Mazurki was also a professional American football and basketball player.
+Mazurki was also a professional football and basketball player.